-To be meaningful as an accountability report the AGS should be both deep, covering a comprehensive view of governance, and also brief.
-It should not include extensive description of the different aspects of the authority's governance arrangements, as these should normally be available in the local code.
-Where the authority has not developed a local code, it will need to set out all the minimum arrangements the local code should cover in the AGS.
+The AGS should not include extensive description of the different aspects of the authority's governance arrangements, as these should normally be available in the local code.
+Where the authority has not developed a local code, it will need to set out how its core arrangements meet the principles of good governance in the AGS.